Health & Well-being

 Medication

-Staff will only administer medication if the Medication Authorization Form (OCC 1216) is completed and signed by the parent and child's physician or certified nurse practitioner.
-Staff will only administer one dosage of medication per day.
 Topical items like lotions, diaper rash products, sunscreen, insect repellent etc. do not require a Medication Administration Form.
-Topical items will only be administered after the parent provides the item and a written consent.
-Other over the counter medication will NOT be administered (ie. Children's Tylenol, Advil, Allergy relief, etc.)
+Topical items will not be administered unless the parent provides the item and a written consent.

 Mosquito Repellent